 Pay and Benefits

 The starting salary for firefighters remains competitive with other area fire departments.
 Holiday leave, annual, sick and military leave, funeral leave, worker's compensation, health insurance, paid retirement, life insurance, educational incentive pay, college tuition reimbursement for select majors, continual in-service training and uniforms are all benefits provided each firefighter.

-WHERE TO APPLYFor more information, call the City of Chesapeake Department of Human Resources at 757-382-6492.
+Where to ApplyFor more information, call the City of Chesapeake Department of Human Resources at 757-382-6492.
 The city of Chesapeake adheres to the principles of equal employment opportunity.
 This policy extends to all programs and services supported by the City.
-The City's EEO Coordinator can be reached at 757-382-6058.
+The City's EEO Coordinator can be reached at 757-382-6580.